Interactive Final Walkthrough Checklist

-Did you know that in Central Virginia, the CVR MLS purchase agreement allows the purchaser to perform one final inspection, before settlement, to ensure the property is in the same condition as when you first saw it, that all agreed upon repairs were made, and that all major systems and components are still working?
+Did you know that in Central Virginia, the CVR MLS purchase agreement allows the home purchaser to perform one final inspection?
+Specifically, it is done right before settlement to ensure the property is in the same condition as when you first saw it.
+In addition, you can make sure that all agreed upon repairs were made, and that all major systems and components are still working.

 Here is what it says:

 E. EQUIPMENT CONDITION AND INSPECTION: Purchaser agrees to accept the Property at settlement in its physical condition at the time the Date of Ratification by all parties, except as otherwise provided herein.
 Seller warrants that all appliances, heating and cooling equipment, plumbing systems and electrical systems will be in working order at the time of Settlement or at Purchaser’s occupancy, whichever occurs first.
 The seller agrees to deliver the Property in broom-clean condition and to exercise reasonable and ordinary care in the maintenance and upkeep of the Property between the date this Agreement is executed by Seller and Settlement or at Purchaser’s occupancy, whichever occurs first.
 Seller grants to Purchaser or his representatives the right to make a pre-occupancy or pre-settlement inspection to verify that the condition of the Property conforms to this Agreement and to ensure that repairs, if any, have been completed

 Your real estate agent may call it a “final walkthrough”.
 A final walk through is essentially the last chance for a home buyer to make sure their new home is in the condition that they agreed to purchase it in.

 Why do you need a final walkthrough inspection if you had a home inspection?